Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Scientific Background and Data

 Given the Argo data\footnote{Even though $\Data$ is originally defined as a collection of the triplets $(\theta, \Psi, \svec)$ as in Algorithm~\ref{alg: OHT_full}, we redefine $\Data$ as duplets with a slight abuse of notation for this section to better focus on the procedure.} $\Data := \big\{ (\Upsilon_{ij}, \svec_{ij}) : i=1,\dots,I; j=1,\dots, n_i \big\}$ (either $\Psi$ or $\OHT | \bm{\Psi}$), we seek to estimate a collection of $\bbbeta$ denoted by $\bbBeta = \{ \bbbeta (\xvec^*) : \xvec^* \in \calX \}$ and a collection of $\bbxi$ denoted by $\bbXi = \{\bbxi (\svec^*) : \svec^* \in \calS \}$, where $\calS = \calX \times \calT$ is a set of target spatio-temporal coordinates $\svec^* = (\xvec^*, t^*)$, since the LGPR model specifies the covariance structure on the spatio-temporal window $\widetilde{\Window} (\svec^*)$ nested within the spatial window $\Window (\xvec^*)$ on which the mean field structure is defined.
 We wish to find the parameters that maximize the likelihood function $\calL (\bbBeta, \bbXi)$; however, a closed-form solution is not available for our LGPR model.
 We therefore employ an approximate EM algorithm \citep{dempster_maximum_1977}, resulting in a \emph{block coordinate ascent} algorithm, to jointly estimate all of the parameters.

 We update the parameters at iteration $l = 0,1,\dots$ as follows:

 where the initial guess $\bbXi^{(0)}$ corresponds to a set of identity covariance matrices, and therefore assuming that the process is spatio-temporally uncorrelated within each spatial window $\Window$. $\widetilde{\calL}$ is an approximated $\calL$ which we will detail subsequently.
 At first glance, the above steps look like an alternating maximization (AM) algorithm \citep{csiszar_information_1984}, which indeed can be viewed as a special case of the EM algorithm as first suggested by \citet{neal_view_1998}.
 See Section~\ref{sec: AMview_EM} of the Supplementary Material \citep{park_supplement_2020} for how they are connected under our setup.
 This EM algorithm is a generalization of \citet{kuusela_locally_2018} since the MLE of the covariance parameters in \citet{kuusela_locally_2018} corresponds to the EM algorithm with $l = 0$, which ignores the spatio-temporal correlation when estimating the mean field.
+Empirical improvement over \citet{kuusela_locally_2018} in predictive performance is demonstrated in Section~\ref{sec: EM_iteration} of the Supplementary Material.

 The \ref{eq: xi_update} is essentially obtaining the maximum likelihood estimator (MLE) of $\bbXi$ from the residuals $\widetilde{\Upsilon}^{(l+1)}_{ij} := \Upsilon_{ij} - \widehat{m}^{(l+1)} (\svec_{ij}), \forall i, j$, where the estimated mean field $\widehat{m}^{(l+1)}$ is constructed based on the parameters $\bbbeta^{(l+1)} (\xvec^*)$ updated in the previous \ref{eq: beta_update}.
 For every $\svec^* \in \calS$,